 - Look for the source or cause of the toleration (which we’ve discussed)

 - Spend some money to get rid of a big chunk of tolerations

 - Put a pen and paper by your bed and then review your “Tolerations List” before you go to sleep.
 (Solutions will often pop into your head as you fall asleep.
 This one is not for insomniacs!)

 The strategy of asking other people for ideas worked well for me.
 I shared my list of tolerations with my husband and within a week he had eliminated three: the smoke alarm that had been sitting on the counter for 6 months, my internet wireless connection that constantly disconnected (he had to climb through the crawl space to run wire for this one – that was quite a sacrifice!), and the electronic alarm clock that displayed “)” instead of “0”.
 Then he and I made a plan on how to improve our health (which started eliminating more than one toleration).

 In Part 2 of this series, we’ve discussed how to organize your “Tolerations List” so that you can get to work on eliminating them and we’ve discussed some strategies for finding solutions.
-In the next part of this series, I will discuss how to reduce your stress through acceptance of the tolerations you cannot eliminate.
+In part 3 of this series, I will discuss how to reduce your stress through acceptance of the tolerations you cannot eliminate.

 ** The Reduce Stress by Eliminating Your Tolerations is a recording of a presentation on

 How to Eliminate What You’re Tolerating in Life.
 It is approximately 30 minutes in length.